 Boarding API — An interface which enables you to connect to a processor for boarding new accounts by simply adding your credentials and additional processor-specific information in your CRM.

 Browser Cache — A temporary storage location on your computer for files downloaded by your browser (also referred to as Temporary Internet Files).
 When you're visiting a webpage your browser checks if a copy of the files on the page is already in its cache.
 If it is, your browser will access the local cache (instead of downloading the files from the server) in order to make the page load faster.
 Clearing the cache can often resolve many browser-related issues that come up over time.

 Campaign — An organized advertising operation designed to find suitable merchants in numbers.
 Campaigns can be selected on leads and managed on the Manage Campaigns page.

 Chargebacks — Credit card charges that reverse a transaction, withdrawing money from the merchant's account and depositing it into the customer's account usually as a result of an inquiry or a dispute by the customer.
-These types of transactions can be pulled into IRIS CRM for First Data North and Omaha, and Vantiv merchants.
+These types of transactions can be pulled into the CRM for First Data North and Omaha, and Vantiv merchants.

 — D —